theothermattm/theothermattm.github.io/_posts/2022-12-19-mastodon-with-terraform-and-ecs.md

 I also hit a knowledge wall at one point where messages from other servers were not being received by ours.
 I spent a lot of time with networking settings, but in the end, posted a question on the [Mastodon Github discussion forum](https://github.com/mastodon/mastodon/discussions/22310) which was super helpful and pointed me in the right direction.

 My biggest challenge was finding high-level information about mastodon's architecture and infrastructure.
 Mastodon has all kinds of fantastic documentation about the details of how to set up a server and how to configure it.
 They also have great introductory material on how to use and administer Mastodon.
 Everything in between is a bit of a black box.
 I hope that this post helps someone else fill in those gaps.

+_I wrote the original version of this post for my employer, [DEPT® Agency](https://engineering.deptagency.com), you can view it [here](https://engineering.deptagency.com/create-your-own-mastodon-server-on-aws-with-terraform)_